 Tips for a First Date (& land the 2nd one)

 While first dates can be a hit or miss, they’re a great chance to have fun, practice your people skills, do something new, and possibly meet the love of your life.
 However, no matter how you connect, through a dating site, a friend match, or a random encounter, first dates can be stressful.
 When we’re nervous, our body releases cortisol and adrenaline, our heart races, we sweat, we may talk too fast, or not at all.
 It takes practice to feel confident and poised, but you can pull it off smoothly with a little preparation.
+In this article I’ll go over some tips for a first date and help you land the second one.

 1) What to talk about